newtmq/newtmq-server/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 NewtMQ is a yet another MOM (Message Oriented Middleware) with STOMP protocol.
-This aims to be high speed response and perform high-throughput.
+This aims to be low latency and perform high-throughput.
 This project will try various measures to obtain these features.

 # Getting Started